Netcracker/qubership-consul/docs/public/architecture.md

 ## Status Provisioner

-The Status Provisioner service is designed to monitor the health of all Consul components and relay their status information in the App | DP Deployer contract.
+The Status Provisioner service is designed to monitor the health of all Consul components and further relaying information for integrated platforms.
 It checks the availability and functionality of various Consul components after deployment that they are functioning properly.
 By providing this status information in the Deployer contract, the Status Provisioner service enables seamless integration with other systems that rely on the health and operational status of Consul components.